yutaodou/rtd/README.md

 Manage your todo in command line with `rtd` (Rust To Do)

 ## Features
-**Add a todo**
+#### Add a todo

 ```
-// Add a new to-do to inbox as low priority
+// Add a new to-do to inbox as low priority, which dues at 24th Apr 2020
-rtd add "This is a todo" :inbox +low
+rtd add "This is a todo" :inbox +low  @2020-04-24
 ```

+**Supported Priority**
+- high / h
+- low / l
+- medium / m

+**Supported due date format**
+- 2020-04-01
+- 20200401
+- today / tomorrow
+- Monday / Tuesday /Wed...
+- Mon / Tues / Thur

 **List todos**
 ```